 - The 24 VDC battery supply requires drives that can support a high current.

-- CANopen communication for fast, synchronized movement.
+- EtherCAT communication for fast, synchronized movement.

-- Smooth movements of the manipulator, as movement with focus are needed.
+- Smooth movements of the manipulator.

-The Elmo Solution
+The Elmo Motion Control Solution included:

-Other advantages of the Elmo Motion Control servo drives are the generous peak current, which is twice the nominal current and is supplied over a period of 3 seconds.
+Other advantages of the Elmo Motion Control servo drives are the generous peak current, which is twice the nominal current and is supplied over a period of three seconds.
 This function is useful when the manipulator needs to be “forced” beyond its rated range.
-After the 3 second period, the drive reverts to the nominal current.
-Peak current is available again once the drive has sufficiently cooled down.
+After the three-second period, the drive reverts to the nominal current.
+Peak current is again available once the drive has sufficiently cooled down.
 This allows the user to finish the operation in a stepwise manner, without having to stop or switch off the manipulator.